 This adds considerable complexity to Sellars’ epistemology and – all talk of analogy and ‘truth-transfer’ (my term) aside – it is not entirely clear how these ‘two correctnesses’ may be systematically coordinated into an overall account of meaning and truth.
 Sellars’ account of projection relations also deserves scrutiny.
 In his examples, such as the robot’s annotation of “::” ‘meaning’ lightning, Sellars appears to treat projection relations as open to view and immediately observable.
 But is it not more accurate to describe them as interpreted?
 We earlier noted that in practice empirical scientists must assess relative adequacy across theoretical conceptual change, in examples such as “Our Linnean biological classification has shifted from two to five kingdoms, and fungi are no longer plants.”
 We can imagine two biologists seeing a comprehensive map of the Earth’s creatures as projecting onto four and five biological kingdoms respectively – this issue was in fact hashed out by biologists in the late 1950s.
 Could Sellars specify how such disputes might be adjudicated in non-question-begging terms?
 Finally, in seeking to define veridicality so formally, Sellars seems to sail dangerously close to endeavouring to erect some kind of framework for ‘scientific self-mensuration’, whereby science could serve not only as the ‘measure’ of the features of the world under study, but also of its own sufficiency in mapping that world.
 Let us pause and marvel at the intoxicating philosophical ambition.
 Could such an epistemic goal be achievable?
 Is it coherent?
 With all these concerns in mind, I will now consider a Peircean response to Sellars’ arguments.

 Firstly and most importantly, Peirce also gave a crucial role in his epistemology to causal, non-discursive signification.
 Like Sellars, he theorized it in perception, and this is where I will explicate it for our purposes.
 Peirce initially analyses perception into two elements, which he calls the percept and the perceptual judgment.
 Whereas the realm of perceptual judgment corresponds to Sellars’ order of signification, Peirce notes that the percept strictly cannot be described.
 It “is a single event happening hic et nunc”, which “cannot be generalized without losing its essential character” (Peirce CP 2.146).
 Yet it forces us to acknowledge it; it has insistency (Peirce CP 7.620).
 In my view, it is helpful to consider the percept as consisting in the perceived object itself, or more precisely, the object as it directly impacts on us.
 Thus although there is a ‘sensational’ element to the percept, this should be considered in a direct realist sense which Peirce called ‘the outward clash’, rather than as representationalist ‘sense-data’.
 Peirce at one point likens the perceptual judgment to “the printed letters in a book, where a Madonna of Murillo is described”, and the percept to the exquisite picture itself (Peirce CP 5.54).
-This evocative observation strikingly echoes Sellars’ claim that intentionality must be non world-related as language and world are too unlike one another.
+This evocative observation strikingly echoes Sellars’ claim that intentionality must be non-world-related as language and world are too unlike one another.